mcc-us/bookkeeping/_pages/chap01.accounting-cycle.md

 - All transaction details, journal entries, & supporting documents are securely stored for future reference & potential audits.

 > #### NOTE:
 > *This is a general overview, & specific details or steps might vary depending on the business size, complexity, & industry practices.
-Additionally, software can automate much of this process, but understanding the underlying concepts remains crucial.*
+Additionally, software can automate much of this process, but understanding the underlying concepts remains is crucial.*
 {: .block-tip }